 AIDS Clinical Conditions

 There are over 26 clinical conditions affecting people with advanced HIV disease.
-These conditions are usually opportunistic infections, which can sometimes be fatal because the immune system is so damaged by HIV that it is unable to fight off bacteria, viruses and other microbes.
+These conditions are usually opportunistic infections, which can sometimes be fatal.
+This is because the immune system is so damaged by HIV that it is unable to fight off other microbes.

-HIV stands for Human Immunodeficiency Virus, the virus that causes AIDS, and is an infection of the immune system which destroys the body’s ability to fight off infections.
+HIV stands for Human Immunodeficiency Virus, the virus that causes AIDS.
+It is an infection of the immune system which destroys the body’s ability to fight infections.
 HIV may also enter a cell and then remain quiet for a long time.
 Drug therapy only destroys the active virus.
-HIV infects the cells (T Lymphocytes) of the immune system, thereby weakening the entire system.
+HIV infects the immune system cells known as T Lymphocytes, thereby weakening the entire system.

 HIV has been located in fluids such as: